amclark42/a-form-of-resistance/notes_a-form-of-resistance.md

 An example: I usually fly with Southwest Airlines.
 Generally I have a pretty good opinion of them (at least compared to other airlines), but every time I've booked a flight home in the last few years, there's been one part of the traveler registration form that always stops me.
 They ask for the intended traveler's sex.
 Specifically, they're looking for the gender marker that matches the one on my photo ID.
 The form input only gives me two options, "M" for "male", and "F" for "female".
 However, I'm non-binary.
 My photo ID is my Massachusetts driver's license, which *actually* lists me as "X", or undeclared.
 Southwest's form requires me to misgender myself every time.
 And it *really* bothers me that it doesn't even follow its own reported goal of matching the identification I'll be presenting at the ticket counter.

 When you have this disconnect with forms, there's often no easy recourse.
 You have a choice: walk away from the site, search out an email address or call center to try to contact a real human... or, hold your nose and use the form anyway.
 Sometimes, that's all you can do.
-I continue to fly home to Chicago on a Southwest flight every year for Christmas, because seeing my family is more important to me that picking a fight with a major airline.
+Seeing my family is more important to me that picking a fight with a major airline, so for years I reserved my flight online anyway.
+And in fact, in preparing for this workshop, I discovered that Southwest has *finally* added "X" and "U" as gender indicators.
+Next winter break, I’ll be able to fly without having to go through customer service.

-But, because of the work I do, I know that there *is* sometimes another option.
+But because of the work I do, I know that there *is* sometimes another option.
 That said, you don't need to do the work I do in order to exercise this option.
 You don't need to have programming experience to do anything that I'm going to show you today.
 All you need is a browser, and a net connection, and a willingness to experiment a little.

 The secret is the "web development tools" that come bundled with pretty much every modern browser.
 These are windows that let people peek beneath the hood of any web page.
 These tools let you see how the browser is interpreting the HTML source code, and how it applies styling rules.
 In my work life, these tools let me debug my code, and quickly test out new styles.
 But these tools can be used by anyone, not just developers!